 You need to provide a certificate, in English, confirming that you are “fit to start your traineeship at the ECB" prior to your traineeship start date.
 This certificate can be issued by your general practitioner and does not need to be accompanied by any medical examination results.Medical certificate

-The trainee grant is the exact amount of €1,070 per month.
-The trainee grant is increased to €1,940 per month for trainees who have completed at least two years of PhD study and who apply for a traineeship vacancy that requires such a level of qualification.
+The trainee grant is €1,070 per month.
+This amount is increased to €1,940 per month for trainees who have completed at least two years of PhD study and who apply for a traineeship vacancy requiring this level of qualification.

 You will receive a letter specifying the amount of your trainee grant.
 No tax is deducted from this grant by the ECB.
 Please note, however, that it may be taxable in your home country.

 If the distance from your place of recruitment to the ECB exceeds 50 km and you decide to temporarily relocate, we will pay for your accommodation for the duration of your stay.
-You can either stay in one of the residences with which the ECB has a special arrangement or receive a rental allowance and move into your own temporary private accommodation.
-Please see Private accommodation and rental allowance for further information.
+You can either stay in one of the residences with which the ECB has a special arrangement or receive a lump sum for temporary accommodation and move into your own temporary private accommodation.
+Please see Private accommodation and lump sum for temporary accommodation for further information.

-The ECB has negotiated special conditions with four residences: Apartment Residenz, Derag Hotel, Achat Comfort City-Frankfurt and Mercure.
-If you opt to stay in one of these residences, you will be offered a self-catering apartment (for single occupancy) which includes a kitchenette and a bathroom.
-The ECB will pay your invoice for the single occupancy directly, but any costs for higher occupancy as well as for any other non-covered items (such as meal service or potential damages caused to the apartment during your stay) need to be borne by the staff members directly with the residences.
+The ECB has agreements in place with the following three accommodation providers: Apartment Residenz, Living Hotel Appartements Johann Wolfgang and Mercure.
+If you opt to stay in one of these residences, you will be offered a self-catering apartment (for single occupancy), which includes a kitchenette and a bathroom.
+The ECB will pay your invoice for the single occupancy directly, but any costs for higher occupancy as well as for any other non-covered items (such as meal service or potential damages caused to the apartment during your stay) must be paid directly to the residences by the trainees themselves.
 For this purpose, the residences may ask you for your credit card details or another form of payment guarantee.